-The best luxury hotels with history
+The best historic luxury hotels

 If mere comfort alone doesn't cut it, here are six gorgeous hotels with prestigious pasts